ichen-lab-ucsb/DeCatCounter/README.md

 <img src="/figures/adapters.png" width="500" >

+# Output

+The pipeline will generate an output directory, called `output+date&time`.
+Inside this directory, there will be a subdirectory for the count files and, if translation has been requested, a subdirectory for the amino acid count files.

+There pipeline also creates a log file with the parameters used and a table listing the number of amplicons recovered after demultiplexing, and the number of sequences recovered after deconcatenation and after trimming and filtering by length.

 # Test dataset

 A mock, test dataset (test_input.fasta) is provided, together with barcodes and adapter text files (barcodes.txt, adapters.txt).
 To run the test dataset, type:

 `python DeCatCounter.py test_input.fasta barcodes.txt 0 0 adapters.txt 0 0 y 5 50`

 # Reporting bugs

 Please report any bugs to Celia Blanco (celiablanco@ucla.edu).